 From the spectacular skyline up in the air, to archeological relics down underground — from the large new Museum of the American Indian in the old Custom House to the tiny Museum of American Financial History in the old Standard Oil Building — Downtown is one of the world’s great urban treasures.
-Its reputation was tarnished in the ’80s (symbol of greed and corruption) and the ’90s (the stock market crash and empty skyscrapers), but it’s making a strong come-back.
+Its reputation was tarnished in the ’80s (symbol of greed and corruption) and the ’90s (the stock market crash and empty skyscrapers), as well as the ’00’s in the wake of 9/11, but it’s making a strong come-back.
 The tour begins at the Custom House and covers the well-known highlights and the unexpected delights of Downtown.
 Colonial-era relics and narrow Dutch streets.
 Private banks and public squares.
 18th-century church steeples and 20th-century skyscraper towers.
-Public art from Dubuffet at Chase Manhattan, to Louise Nevelson on Maiden Lane, to Arturo diModica’s giant bull (to cheer up the stockbrokers after the ‘87 crash) at Bowling Green.
+Public art from Dubuffet at Chase Manhattan to Arturo diModica’s giant bull (to cheer up the stockbrokers after the ‘87 crash) at Bowling Green.
 The waterfront from Steamship Row on lower Broadway (where Cunard’s cavernous ticket office suggests St. Peter’s in Rome) to Castle Clinton.
 The Equitable Building at 120 Broadway, which helped usher in zoning to American cities.
 And famous institutions like Delmonico’s, first American restaurant to popularize “continental cuisine,” whose last (and very handsome) surviving building stands on William Street.

 2. THE PORT AND THE STREET